 Some people don’t warm up before working out.
 In addition, many people don’t even walk two blocks to the store.

 However, experts indicate that keeping your muscles flexible is very important.

 - It keeps you in good physical shape.

-- It gives you a wider range of movement, which affects your posture and how you get from place to place.
+- Flexibility gives you a wider range of movement, which affects your posture and how you get from place to place.

-- It makes you better able to do powerful movements, or in other words, movements with a mixture of strength and speed.
+- Also, it makes you able to do powerful movements better, or in other words, movements with a mixture of strength and speed.

-- It lets you move more fluidly and smoothly.
+- Having flexible muscles lets you move more fluidly and smoothly.

 - It influences muscular performance and helps your muscles work more freely.

 - It prevents pain and other impediments to certain movements and activities.

 You may want to read:

 What happens when you don’t have flexible muscles?